cwyant314159/embedded-system-kata/README.md

 > serial connection will work.

 ## Project Roadmap
-- 07_uart_sentence_statistics
-  - App to count the number of letters, white space chars, and punctionation in a new line separated string.
 - 08_morse_encoder
   - Application that converts newline terminated strings from the UART to morse code